 Evaluating Your Project

 There are a wide range of considerations that must be taken into account when planning an infrastructure project.
-This session will walk through questions that should be addressed in planning process, including: how to identify players and engage the community, determine the ownership structure, identify financing strategies and revenue streams, measure project costs and impacts, and plan for the future.
+This session will walk through questions that should be addressed in the planning process, including: how to identify players and engage the community, determine the ownership structure, identify financing strategies and revenue streams, measure project costs and impacts, and how to plan for the future.